abitmore/wallet-validator/README.md

 # wallet-validator

+Fast and convenient utility for checking the validity of coin addresses without access to the blockchain.

 Simple wallet address validator for validating Bitcoin and other altcoins addresses in **Node.js and browser**.

 Forked from [ognus/wallet-address-validator](https://github.com/ognus/wallet-address-validator).